aws-samples/aws-secure-environment-accelerator/docs/installation/installation.md

    - All new AWS accounts require a unique email address which has never before been used to create an AWS account;
    - When updating the budget or SNS notification email addresses within the sample config, a single email address for all is sufficient;
    - Update the IP address in the "alarm-not-ip" variable with your on-premise IP ranges (used for the AWS-SSO-Authentication-From-Unapproved-IP alarm);
+   - If deploying the Managed AD, update the dns-domain, netbios-domain, log-group-name, as well as the AD users and groups that will be created;
    - For a test deployment, the remainder of the values can be used as-is;
    - While it is generally supported, we recommend not adding more than 1 or 2 workload accounts to the config file during the initial deployment as it will increase risks of hitting a limit.
 Once the Accelerator is successfully deployed, add the additional accounts to the config file and rerun the state machine.
    - More information [here](./customization-index.md#15-config-file-minimum-changes) on the fields in the config file that need to be updated.